 Laser therapy is a type of photobiomodulation, or light therapy.
-It involves the use of light to create a physiological effect in cells and tissue.
+It uses light to create a physiological effect in cells and tissue.

-Different types of wavelengths and light sources may be used, depending on specific needs.
-Some treatments utilize lasers and some use light-emitting diodes (LEDs), according to
+Depending on specific needs, different types of wavelengths and light sources may be used.
+Some treatments use lasers, and some use light-emitting diodes (LEDs), according to

 How it works

 Laser therapy is a noninvasive treatment option for eczema.
-According to the National Eczema Association, a dermatologist may recommend laser therapy or another form of phototherapy (light therapy) if other forms are treatment fail to help your eczema.
+According to the National Eczema Association, a dermatologist may recommend laser therapy or another form of phototherapy (light therapy) if other forms of treatment do not help your eczema.

 With the excimer laser, your doctor will use a handheld device to focus treatment on specific parts of your body.
 It can be used all over your body, including your hands, feet, and scalp.

-If your doctor uses another form of phototherapy, you may stand inside of a machine that will direct light at either your whole body or only exposed areas.
+If a healthcare professional uses another form of phototherapy, you may stand inside a machine that will direct light at either your whole body or only exposed areas.

 Length of treatment

-Laser therapy sessions are typically short, but they do require you to drive to the hospital or dermatologist’s office.
+Laser therapy sessions are typically short but require driving to the hospital or dermatologist’s office.
 You can expect the treatment to last for less than 1 minute at first and up to several minutes in later sessions.

-If your doctor prescribes phototherapy, you will likely need to go in for several sessions over the course of several weeks.
+If your doctor prescribes phototherapy, you will likely need to go in for several sessions over several weeks.

 Where to go for treatment

 You’ll need to go to a dermatologist’s office or hospital for the treatments.
-You should ask your dermatologist’s office where the therapy location is.
+Your dermatologist’s office can tell you where the therapy location is.

 A doctor may recommend laser therapy for localized eczema or phototherapy for large areas of the body.
-Which it is used for will depend on how widespread your flare is at the time of treatment.
+Which it is used for will depend on how widespread your flare is during treatment.

 Costs of treatment varies across the country.

-If you have insurance, your plan may cover some or part of the cost if the treatment is deemed medically necessary.
-Since it is often used when other treatments fail, your insurance may only cover the costs after other treatments have not produced adequate results.
+If you have insurance, your plan may cover some or part of the cost if the treatment is medically necessary.
+Because it is often used when other treatments fail, your insurance may cover only the costs after other treatments have not produced adequate results.

 Laser therapy can be an effective tool for treating eczema.

-To help avoid side effects, you should avoid sun exposure prior to and following the procedure.
+To help avoid side effects, you should avoid sun exposure before and following the procedure.

-You should talk with your doctor if you want to reduce the appearance of scarring on your skin.
+Talk with your doctor if you want to reduce the appearance of scarring.
 They may have other recommendations for reducing the appearance of scars or addressing uneven pigmentation due to eczema.